AaronEC/UWEFlix-App/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-To get a local copy up and running follow these simple steps.
+To get a local copy of the app up and running and try it for yourself, follow these simple steps.

 ### Prerequisites

-This is an example of how to list things you need to use the software and how to install them.
 * Django
 * Django AllAuth
  ```sh